mx1001/hardops_manual/docs/contact_help.md

 [Twitter is a common posting place for me to keep users up to date on memes, updates, leaks and personal works.](https://twitter.com/mxeon1001)

 ![img](img/contact/c6.gif)

+Tweeting me support issues will result in a link response telling you the proper channel.
+Support issues can be dealt with better in a youtube comment than on twitter.
+So tweeting me issues is not the best way to contact me.